CodeForFtL/project-ideas/README.md

 tasks
 =====

-Running issue list for Code for Miami
+Running issue list for Code for Miami.